ISECooker Construction

 Teflon makes poisonous vapors at high temperatures (> 300 C)

-Many of us have used Teflon-coated fiberglass membrane to separate the metal heating cooking assembly from the insulation.
+Many collaborators have used Teflon-coated fiberglass membrane to separate the metal heating cooking assembly from the insulation.
 At temperatures greater than 300 C (572 F), toxic vapors are released that cause “polymer fume fever” which can be fatal.

 More Difficulties with DC electricity: